nddpj00/toolshare/README.md

 2. Easily navigate to all other parts of the site, regardless of where you are.

+3. Use of allauth to allow users to have a profile.
+This allows them to have access to their order history and event information.

-3. Visability of bag total on all pages.
+4. Visibility of bag total on all pages.